MSchum19/markaschumann.github.io/README.md

 mark.a.schumann@gmail.com

 Completing Master's Degree in Business Analytics at Kent State University in June, 2026.
-Over 15 years of experience as an E-commerce data analyst at catalog retailer.
+Over 15 years of experience as an E-commerce data analyst at a catalog retailer.

 Skills